James Carnegie, 3rd Duke of Fife

 James George Alexander Bannerman Carnegie, 3rd Duke of Fife (23 September 1929 – 22 June 2015) was a British landowner, farmer and peer.
 He was the grandson of Louise, Princess Royal, a daughter of King Edward VII and Queen Alexandra.
 As a female-line great-grandson of a British sovereign, he did not carry out royal or official duties or receive any funds from the Civil List.
-He was the second cousin of Queen Elizabeth II and Princess Margaret, Countess of Snowdon, and King Harald V of Norway.
-Through his maternal grandfather, he was also a descendant of William IV and Dorothea Jordan.
+He was the second cousin of Queen Elizabeth II and King Harald V of Norway.
+Through his maternal grandfather, he was also a descendant of King William IV and Dorothea Jordan.

 Early life

 The Duke was the only son of the 11th Earl of Southesk (1893–1992) and his wife, Princess Maud (1893–1945), the younger daughter of the 1st Duke of Fife and Louise, Princess Royal.
 One of his godparents was George V, his mother's maternal uncle, who was represented at the christening by his eldest son and heir, the Prince of Wales.

 The Duke was educated at Ludgrove, Gordonstoun School, and at the Royal Agricultural College, Cirencester.
 He served with the Scots Guards in Malaya in 1948–50.
 He served as vice patron of the Braemar Royal Highland Society and of the British Olympic Association.